 Agrodolce is the most amazing sour and sweet sauce.
 In contrast, other sauces like Pesto di Pistacchio have pistachio; Salmoriglio has oregano, lemon, pepper, parsley, and olive oil.
 Some other sauces like Pesto Alla Trapanese (includes garlic, basil, almonds, and ripe tomato sauce), Carne Capuliata (includes chopped beef, tomato sauce, carrots, celery, onions, and white wine), and Ammoghin (includes capers, basil, lear celery, parsley, olive oil, salt, tomato sauce, and garlic).

 Naepolitan Pizza Sauces

 La Salsa, which means ‘the sauce,’ is another name for this Neapolitan pizza sauce.
-Cloves, bay leaf, basil, mushrooms, oregano, and thyme are among the ingredients in this La Salsa Sauce.
+Cloves, bay leaf, basil, mushrooms, oregano, and thyme are the ingredients in this La Salsa Sauce.

 Individual tastes may dictate whether or not meat traces are included.
 All the ingredients must be from Italy, and San Marzano tomatoes should be from Agro-Sarnese-Nocerino to bake these pizzas.

 Pizza isn’t complete without veggies.
 You’ve never seen an Italian pizza without a single veggie on it.
 At least one vegetable is present in Italian pizzas, i.e., artichoke.
 So let’s see what special vegetables are specifically on these pizzas.